Updated: 03. Mar, 2023

 Although there are several similarities between Rosetta Stone and Pimsleur, there are certainly some key differences between the two apps.
 Even though they are popular language learning apps, they have different teaching methods.

-Unlike other language learning apps, Rosetta Stone doesn’t translate into English or your native language.
-Having all the courses taught in your target language might be challenging initially, but you will definitely get the hang of it eventually.
+Lessons in Rosetta Stone are taught in the language of your choice.
+Rosetta Stone uses images and texts written in the target language.
+Having all the courses taught in your target language might be challenging initially, but you will get the hang of it eventually.
 In addition, learning a new language without translation can boost your ability to retain everything you have learned.

 So, it is a common learning practice on Pimsleur where you listen to a word in your target language, mother tongue, or English and repeat it.
 However, this can be a major hindrance to your improvement as you might get used to having translations.

 It’s no surprise that Rosetta Stone does not include any translation since the lessons depend on visual cues.
-There are many exercises involving matching words or phrases to illustrated pictures.
-Due to the nature of the lessons on Rosetta Stone, written language is the main method of teaching on the app.
+Rosetta Stone’s exercises involve matching words or phrases to illustrated pictures.
+Rosetta Stone’s main method of teaching is written language.

 However, this doesn’t mean that the app won’t help improve your listening and speaking skills.
 Besides picture matching, they have a lot of exercises with speech recognition software to improve your language skills.
 However, when compared to Pimsleur’s teaching style, oral teaching isn’t pronounced as heavily as on other apps.

-On the other hand, Pimsleur focuses on the auditory and verbal components of learning a language.
+Pimsleur is more of an audio resource.
+It’s a fantastic technique to pick up a language while you’re on the move.
+Hence, when learning with Pimsleur, you learn by listening.
 Exercises and lessons on Pimsleur require reading, listening, and speaking.
 When you listen to the audio lessons, you repeat after the host and will need to put together sentences with words you learned earlier.
 Pimsleur’s lesson style forces you to participate actively by using what you have learned and actually get to speak the language.

 Pimsleur’s teaching approach is purely audio-based.
 The app uses different words and phrases in your target language, and you must repeat them.
 Each language course consists of 30 lessons, which take about 30 minutes to complete.
 However, languages such as Hungarian come in a shorter length.